Prevent Healthcare Data Breaches: A 12-Step Guide

 Security teams spend billions on perimeter defenses.
 Firewalls.
 EDR.
 Network monitoring.
 But 60% of data breaches still come from the inside.

-Insider threat indicators are warning signs that someone with legitimate access - an employee, contractor, or partner - may be about to cause harm.
+Insider threat indicators are warning signs that someone with legitimate access, like an employee or contractor, may be about to cause harm.
 These can be behavioral (how they act), technical (what your systems detect), or external (credentials showing up on the dark web).
 Spotting them early lets you act before data walks out the door.

 The challenge with insider threats?
 The people you’re watching already have the keys.
 They know your systems.
 They understand your blind spots.
 Traditional security tools assume threats come from the outside.

 These employees deliberately harm your organization.
-Their motives vary: financial gain (89% of cases according to Proofpoint), revenge after perceived mistreatment, or ideology.
+Financial gain drives 89% of cases (Proofpoint), with revenge as the other major motivation.
 They’re dangerous because they know exactly where sensitive data lives and how to access it without triggering alerts.

 The most common category.
-These employees don’t intend to cause harm but create security risks through carelessness.
-They click phishing links.
-They use weak passwords.
-They email sensitive files to personal accounts for convenience.
+These employees don’t mean any harm.
+They just make mistakes.
+Clicking phishing links, reusing weak passwords, emailing sensitive files to personal accounts for convenience.
 One mistake can expose millions of records.

-This category is growing fastest.
-External attackers obtain employee credentials through phishing, infostealer malware, or purchasing them on dark web marketplaces.
-The employee has no idea their account is compromised.
-From your logs, it looks like legitimate access.
-CISA includes compromised insiders as a core insider threat category.
+External attackers obtain employee credentials through phishing or infostealer malware, then log in as that employee.
+From your monitoring tools, it looks like legitimate access.
+That’s what makes compromised insiders so hard to catch.
+CISA includes them as a core insider threat category.

 IBM X-Force reports that infostealer delivery increased 84% via phishing in 2024.
-These malware variants steal credentials, cookies, and autofill data, giving attackers everything they need to impersonate employees.
+These malware variants extract saved passwords and session cookies from browsers, giving attackers everything they need to impersonate employees.

 Contractors, vendors, and business partners often have privileged access with less oversight than employees.
 They may have weaker security practices.
 When they get breached, your data goes with them.
 Third-party breaches accounted for 35% of all breaches in 2024 (SecurityScorecard).

 Employees leaving your organization pose unique risks.
-Studies show a significant percentage take proprietary data when they leave, whether for competitive advantage or as insurance.
+Many take proprietary data when they leave, whether for competitive advantage or as insurance.
 The risk window extends from resignation announcement through account deactivation.

 Insiders who partner with external attackers for coordinated attacks.
-An employee might provide credentials, disable security controls, or plant malware in exchange for payment.
-These threats combine insider access with external attack capabilities.
+An employee might provide credentials or disable security controls in exchange for payment.
+These are some of the hardest threats to detect because the insider covers for the external attacker.

 Knowing the threat types is step one.
 Here’s what to watch for.